Updated on 23rd of August, 2022

 A similar regulation should also be applicable within harmonisation in the whole EU.
 However, it’s not excluded that some EU countries have made use of the possibility to apply an exception to this rule.
 Therefore, we recommend that you check the local regulation before sending the holder of the temporary protection to another EU country.

-On the territory of the Czech Republic there are no limitations to performing business travels.
-However, on business travels foreigners should always have the necessary documents (mainly copy of the employment contract and travel document with the sticker/stamp proving temporary protection with them).
+On the territory of the Czech Republic there are no limitations to performing business trips.
+However, on business trips foreigners should always have the necessary documents (mainly copy of the employment contract and travel document with the sticker/stamp proving temporary protection with them).

 Does the Ukrainian refugee have any further registration obligations in the Czech Republic?